Message System

 Beware

-- firmware version in bootloader mode is unavailable on model 1
+- firmware version in bootloader mode is unavailable on T1B1

 - bootloader version is available only in bootloader mode